HD 46588

-HD 46588 (HR 2401; Gliese 240.1) is a star in the northern circumpolar constellation Camelopardalis.
+HD 46588 (HR 2401; Gliese 240.1) is a star with a brown dwarf companion in the northern circumpolar constellation Camelopardalis.
 It has an apparent magnitude of 5.44, allowing it to be faintly seen with the naked eye.
-The object is relatively close at a distance of only 59 light years but is receding with a heliocentric radial velocity of 15 km/s.
+The object is relatively close at a distance of only 59 light-years but is receding with a heliocentric radial velocity of 15 km/s.

 HD 46588 is an ordinary F-type main-sequence star with a spectral classification of F7 V. It has 113% the mass of the Sun and 119% its radius.
 It shines at 182% the luminosity of the Sun from its photosphere at an effective temperature of 6,273 K, giving it a yellow white glow.
-Isochronic measurements place HD 46588's age at 1.27 billion years, but it's poorly constrained.
+Isochronic measurements place HD 46588's age at 1.27 billion years, but it is poorly constrained.
 The star's metallicity is 76% that of the Sun and spins modestly with a projected rotational velocity of 6.63 km/s.